TheGoodlike13/liberty_or_death/README.md

 That's about as many rights as you could possibly need, right?
 WRONG!
 Doesn't work!
 Breaks both LDAP and Kerberos.

-Admittedly, this might just be an issue with me editing the olcDatabase file.
+Admittedly, this might just be an issue with me editing the `olcDatabase` file.
-If I try to use 'ldapmodify' to change 'olcAccess', it deletes it completely first.
+If I try to use `ldapmodify` to change `olcAccess`, it deletes it completely first.
 As I didn't copy all pre-existing things, this may have broken something.

-So I delete 'slapd.d' folder again, re-install using 'aptitude' like before, perform the Fiddler's surprise to manually change the password for 'cn=admin' (a very painful process, by the way), then try to add the rights.
+So I delete `slapd.d` folder again, re-install using `aptitude` like before, perform the Fiddler's surprise to manually change the password for `cn=admin` (a very painful process, by the way), then try to add the rights.
 This time I even use a file instead of typing it manually!
 Except that doesn't work.
-Unlike last time, it rejects my addition by saying olcAccess{0} and olcAccess{1} are already taken.
+Unlike last time, it rejects my addition because `olcAccess{0}` and `olcAccess{1}` are already taken.
 And true, they are taken.
-They were also taken the last time, and the program managed to insert them into 0 & 1 respectively without issue.
+They were also taken the last time, and the program managed to insert them into `0` & `1` respectively without issue.
 But now that I'm using a file, which is 100% more logical, it doesn't work no more.
-So I have to manually change the numbers to {3} and {4}.
-But after all of this, things still don't work, and I have no idea if its because of 3 & 4 or some other reason >.<
+So I have to manually change the numbers to `{3}` and `{4}`.
+But after all of this, things still don't work, and I have no idea if its because of `3` & `4` or some other reason >.<

 ### The Fiddler purges